A composite of an individual walking on soil heavily cracked from drought and a trailer surrounded by flooded soil

 Soil Monitoring and Mapping

-Over the past two years, soil moisture probes have already been placed at 13 groundwater-level monitoring stations maintained by the department’s Water Resources Center.
+Since 2020, soil sensors have been placed at several of the groundwater-level monitoring stations maintained by the department’s Water Resources Center.
 At each station, five probes were placed in the ground at depths of 2, 4, 8, 20 and 40 inches.
-Site-specific information is collected every 30 minutes and transmitted every hour via satellite and is available on the internet in near real-time.
-In addition to soil moisture, some of the probes collect and transmit soil temperature.
+Soil moisture and temperature data are collected every 30 minutes and transmitted every hour via satellite.
+The department is currently conducting soil monitoring in the following counties: Atchison, Barry, Barton, Benton, Buchanan, Callaway, Cape Girardeau, Chariton, Christian, Daviess, Jackson, Jefferson, Laclede, Newton, Pemiscot, Perry, Pettis, Ripley, Saline, Scotland, St Louis, and Warren.

 Imagery and LiDAR

-Two types of imagery will be collected and/or updated through the Missouri Hydrology Information Center (MoHIC): Leaf-off imagery and LiDAR.
-Having current, up-to-date imagery is critical to providing accurate information.
+Imagery is critically important for understanding what is on the ground, whether that's large-scale images of forests, bare ground images across farmlands, or scanning the surface of the Earth for elevation models.
+Two types of imagery will be collected and/or updated through the Missouri Hydrology Information Center (MoHIC): leaf-off imagery and LiDAR.
+Having current, up-to-date imagery of both is critical to providing accurate information.